 Metro uses a paperless transfer system.
 To receive a transfer, a SmarTrip® Card must be used when paying the Metro fare.
-Passengers using cash do not get a transfer and must pay the full fare when transferring to Metrobus or DC Circulator.
+Passengers using cash do not get a discount when transferring and must pay the full fare when transferring from Metro to Metrobus or DC Circulator.

 Metro to DC Circulator - $0.50

 Metro to Metrobus - $0.50 discount of the Metrobus fare